ivotron/ivotron.github.io/_posts/2013-12-16-txn-msst-plan.md

   - fully synchronous (as we are doing right now with our ONE_ROUND txn), that is handled entirely by the clients.
-  - semi-synchronous by coordinating only on shared objects.
+  - semi-synchronous by coordinating only on shared objects, with many alternatives to determining whether something has been committed or not.
   - fully asynchronous by reference-counting as in FFs, which has more overhead (there's a last round of "are you done yet?" communication among the ref_counters).
   - deferring to read-time to determine when something is done.

+open question: how do we coordinate overlapped writes?

 -------